Piyush1221-tech/Machine_Learning_Projects/churn/readme.md

 ## Key Learnings

 * Preprocessing and handling missing values are crucial for ML models.
-* Feature engineering like `TotalRevenue` and `Contract_Payment` can improve model performance.
 * Random Forest and boosting models often outperform linear models on churn datasets.

-## Future Improvements

-* Apply SMOTE to handle class imbalance.
-* Hyperparameter tuning for Random Forest and XGBoost.
-* Deploy the model for real-time churn prediction.

 ## Dependencies